sol-eng/ld_preload-rsession/README.md

 ## Sanity checking

-First, run in a terminal/shell session
+1. Run in a terminal/shell session
 ```
 ldd /path/to/shim_bind.so
 ```
 This should report 4 libraries, most importantly `libdl.so.2`.

-Furthermore you can check if port binding works by running
+2. Furthermore you can check if port binding works by running
 ```
 LD_PRELOAD=/path/to/shim_bind.so nc -l -p 1234
 ```
 This should make nc listen on port 1234.
 Since it is run against `LD_PRELOAD` it is forced to use a port from the port range, i.e. 59000...59999 in the example.

-Within RStudio you can check if LD_PRELOAD works via
+3. Within RStudio you can check if LD_PRELOAD works via
 ```
 Sys.getenv("LD_PRELOAD")
 ```

-Finally you can check the port used by running in an RStudio terminal
+4. Finally you can check the port used by running in an RStudio terminal
 ```
 netstat -Ainet | grep ESTABLISHED
 ```